1-877-929-7245

 • Breakfast

-Traveling west of the rainforest to the confluence of the Paraná and Iguazú Rivers, today's adventure offers a better view of the sources of this waterfall system.
-On a half-day tour, we follow the main circuit on the Brazilian side of Iguazú Falls through the dramatic scenery of the national park.
-Our local expert points out the fauna and flora of this vast subtropical rainforest - one of the largest forest reserves in South America and a World Heritage site.
+Today we travel west of the rainforest, to the confluence of the mighty Paraná and Iguazú rivers, for a better view of the main sources of this epic waterfall system.
+On a half-day tour, we follow the main circuit on the Brazilian side of the Iguazú Falls with a local expert who points out the fauna and flora of this vast subtropical rainforest.
+This is one of the largest forest reserves in South America and a World Heritage site.

-With the waterfalls constantly in sight, we follow an elevated route just above the river level, where we can look out from the bridge across the water.
-From this point, an elevator takes us to the Salto Floriano viewing platform.
+With the waterfalls constantly in sight, we follow an elevated route of 3,280 feet, just above the river level, where we can look out from the bridge across the water.
+From this point, an elevator takes us up to the Salto Floriano viewing platform.

-There's time for a short break over lunchtime before we transfer to the airport for an afternoon flight to Rio de Janeiro.
-Arriving this evening, we transfer by coach to our hotel, ideally located opposite Leme Beach.
-The rest of the evening is free to get to know our new surroundings and to dine independently.
+There's time for a short break over lunchtime, before we transfer to the airport for an afternoon flight to Rio de Janeiro.
+Arriving this evening, we are transferred by coach to our hotel, ideally located opposite Leme beach.
+The rest of the evening is free to get to know our new surroundings, and to dine independently.
 Overnight Rio de Janeiro.

 Includes